-Purpus specializes in the protection and commercialization of discoveries.
+Purpus, who started with the University in October, specializes in protection and commercialization of discoveries.
 She is a frequent speaker for the Association of University Technology Managers American Association and an active member of the American Association for the Advancement of Science and other organizations working to advance research and discoveries.

-Purpus earned her bachelor's degree in biology at Ball State University in Muncie, IN, and her doctorate in pathology and cell biology at Thomas Jefferson University in Philadelphia, PA.
-She went on to complete a National Institutes of Health postdoctoral fellowship in experimental immunology at the National Cancer Institute and interned at the NIH Office of Technology Transfer in Bethesda, MD.
+Purpus earned her bachelor's degree in biology at Ball State University in Muncie, Ind., and her doctorate in pathology and cell biology at Thomas Jefferson University in Philadelphia, Pa.
+She went on to complete a National Institutes of Health postdoctoral fellowship in experimental immunology at the National Cancer Institute and interned at the NIH Office of Technology Transfer in Bethesda, Md.

 Her career progressed through roles at the Fox Chase Cancer Center in Philadelphia, where she was a business licensing associate; Indiana University in Bloomington where she was director of biotechnology and director of the Life Sciences Office of Technology Transfer; and The Ohio State University where her roles included director and interim associate vice president of the Office of Technology Licensing.

 At the Children's Hospital of Philadelphia, Purpus provided leadership to the development of corporate sponsored research and clinical-trial agreements.
 She oversaw creation of the hospital's first startup and was integral to the hospital's participation in the Centers for Therapeutic Innovation network, a collaboration model created by Pfizer to bring together academic researchers and industry scientists to expedite the translation of biomedical discoveries into clinical treatments.

 "To do tech transfer, which is the term of art, you have to focus internally and externally, and I've had some excellent mentors in my careers who have taught me this," she said.
 "You can't be insular.